Liseberg Oceana

 Effective treatment for heavy metals and PFAS

-The combination of activated carbon and BioMedia® provides particularly effective treatment of the pollutants that were prominent in the project.
+The combination of activated carbon and BioMedia® offers particularly effective treatment of the contaminants that were prevalent in the project.
 BioMedia® is a uniquely developed filter material made from pyrolyzed wood.
-The heating process generates a filter material with a large surface area and high capacity to adsorb and bind the substances that need to be removed from the water.
-It is especially effective against heavy metals such as copper, lead, and zinc, as well as various organic pollutants – from oil-based to chlorinated substances.
+The pyrolysis process creates a medium with a large surface area and a high capacity to adsorb and bind substances that need to be removed from the water.
+It is especially effective against heavy metals such as copper and lead, but also targets a variety of organic pollutants – from oil-based to chlorinated compounds.

 Analysis results

-Below is a summary of the analysis results for the project.
+Below is a summary of the project’s analysis results.

 More projects